Rockin’ & Rollin’: Hard Rock Cafe Opens Maiden Outlet In Guwahati - Pratidin Time

 The 49-year-old global brand entered the country in 2006 gaining prominence over the decade among musicophiles alongside its iconic American casual cuisine including the legendary® burgers, handcrafted cocktails, and salads, and interiors etched with celebrity memorabilia.

-A melting pot of diverse cultures, Guwahati – the ‘Gateway of Northeast’ is now Hard Rock Cafe’s eighth city and the company’s tenth cafe.
-Located at the Guwahati Central Mall, the neon-lit red signage of the café welcomes patrons to a bar and dining space spread over 3,800 square feet, a 600-square-foot outdoor deck, and an all heavy rock souvenir shop.
+A melting pot of diverse cultures, Guwahati – the ‘Gateway of Northeast’ is now Hard Rock Cafe’s eighth city and the food chain’s tenth cafe.
+Located at Guwahati Central Mall, the neon-lit red signage of the café welcomes patrons to a bar and dining space spread over 3,800 square feet, a 600-square-foot outdoor deck, and an all heavy rock souvenir shop.

 “We are excited to finally open in the rock region of India – the Northeast.
 The patrons should be expecting lots of live music, food-based LTOs, and great flavours which the region is yet to experience,” Hard Rock Cafe’s Director of Operations (India) Kunal Joshi said.